mwburke/mwburke.github.io/_posts/2020-03-26-bandits-exploration.md

 2. The agent pulls the chosen arm and receives a reward in return
 3. The agent makes updates to its stored information based on the reward

+The parts where the different methods differ is mainly in step 1, where they use different methods to choose the arm.
+Step 3 supports step 1 by updating the stored information, and is similar across most agents with some minor differences.

 ### Evaluation Procedure

 In the following section, I compare agents with different parameters to each other by running an agent against a bandit for a pre-defined number of timesteps repeatedly.
 By doing this multiple times and tracking the rewards at each timestep, we can get a sense of what average performance we can expect from the agent at each timestep.